 Even patients with astigmatism who wear glasses or contact lenses continue to suffer with blurry vision at times.
 Reshaping the cornea, however, can improve vision quality.
 For this reason, laser vision correction surgery, such as LASIK, can be a promising option for many patients with astigmatism.

-Adam J. Altman, MD and Jonathan D. Primack, MD, of Eye Consultants of Pennsylvania, are among the most experienced LASIK surgeons in Berks County and the only board certified and cornea fellowship-trained LASIK specialists in the area.
+Adam J. Altman, MD, Jonathan D. Primack, MD, and Kevin Shah, MD, of Eye Consultants of Pennsylvania, are among the most experienced LASIK surgeons in Berks County and the only board certified and cornea fellowship-trained LASIK specialists in the area.
 They offer patients the most technologically advanced technique – Bladeless Custom LASIK – which modifies the curvature of the cornea with cool laser beams instead of a surgical blade.

 As little as one decade ago, it was difficult to treat astigmatism using only the excimer lasers used in older forms of LASIK surgery.
 Today, amazing advances in bladeless laser technology have proven to be effective for people with mild or moderate astigmatism.